-We have audited the financial statements of Selecta Insurance and Reinsurance Company (Caribbean) Limited (the Company), which comprise the statements of financial position as of December 31, 2018 and 2017 and the statements of profit or loss and comprehensive income, changes in shareholder's equity and cash flows for the years ended December 31, 2018 and 2017, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Selecta Insurance and Reinsurance Company (Caribbean) Ltd. (the Company), which comprise the statements of financial position as of December 31, 2019 and 2018 and the statements of profit or loss and comprehensive income, changes in shareholder's equity and cash flows for the years ended December 31, 2019 and 2018, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, except for the possible effects of the matter described in the Basis for Qualified Opinion section of our report, the accompanying financial statements present fairly, in all material respects, the financial position of the Company at December 31, 2018 and 2017, and its financial performance and its cash flows for the years ended December 31, 2018 and 2017, in accordance with International Financial Reporting Standards (IFRSs).
+In our opinion, except for the possible effects of the matter relating to the prior year financial statements as fully described in the Basis for Qualified Opinion section of our report, the accompanying financial statements present fairly, in all material respects, the financial position of the Company at December 31, 2019 and 2018, and its financial performance and its cash flows for the years ended December 31, 2019 and 2018, in accordance with International Financial Reporting Standards (IFRSs).